-Upload of a preprint at the same time as submission or following submission is acceptable.
-However, please be aware that preprints including new taxonomic names should not be uploaded before publication of the final version of record.
+Upload of a preprint at the same time as submission or following submission is also acceptable.
+Please be aware that preprints including new taxonomic names should not be uploaded to preprint servers unless the new proposed taxonomy is redacted before publication of the final version of record.